vagnerpgss/solid-study/README.md

 * [Dependency Inversion Principle](#dependency-inversion-principle)

-## What is a good object-oriented design?
+## What is a good object-oriented design

 A good object-oriented design allows us to build software in a way that it can follow the evolution of the business in an agile and safe way.
 This means that the code must be maintainable.
 Any code which is not maintainable and cannot adapt to changing requirements very easily is code just waiting to become old-fashioned.